-The Parkway is four lanes (two in each direction) from Cape May to milepost 48, six lanes to milepost 91, eight lanes to milepost 102, 10 lanes to milepost 117, 12 lanes to milepost 127, 10 lanes to milepost 140, eight lanes to milepost 145, six lanes to milepost 168, and four lanes to the New York border.
+The Parkway is four lanes (two in each direction) from Cape May to milepost 41, six lanes to milepost 91, eight lanes to milepost 102, 10 lanes to milepost 117, 12 lanes to milepost 127, 10 lanes to milepost 140, eight lanes to milepost 145, six lanes to milepost 168, and four lanes to the New York border.

 The widening of the Parkway from milepost 63 in Stafford Township to milepost 80 in South Toms River opened in May 2011 was funded as part of the Capital Improvement Program.
 This widening program was designed to relieve heavy traffic congestion and to improve motorist safety by the addition of one new lane in both the northbound and southbound directions and full-width shoulders.
 In addition to the widening from milepost 63 to 80, the Parkway was widened from milepost 48 to 63.
 The widening to milepost 52 opened in the spring of 2014.
 The remaining widening of this section to milepost 48 was opened in May 2015 upon the completion of the rehabilitation of the Bass River Bridge.
-The final phase of the Parkway widening from milepost 48 to 35 is under construction.
+The final phase of the Parkway widening from milepost 35 to 48 is under construction.
 The third lane between milepost 41 and 48 was opened in June 2016.
 The remaining portion of the Parkway widening is projected to be completed in the spring of 2018.

-Status of Delaware River Bridge
+Status of Delaware River Turnpike Bridge

 On January 20, 2017, the Delaware River Turnpike Bridge between New Jersey and Pennsylvania, which permits traffic on the Authority's Pearl Harbor Memorial Turnpike Extension to connect with the Pennsylvania Turnpike, was fully closed for emergency repairs when workers discovered a crack in one of the structural support members of the bridge.
 The bridge is jointly owned and maintained by the Authority and the Pennsylvania Turnpike Commission ("PTC") and all costs of operation, maintenance and repair of the bridge are shared equally by the Authority and the PTC.
 After the completion of certain repairs and extensive examination and testing of the bridge over several weeks by the Authority, the PTC and the Federal Highway Administration and their respective experts and consultants, the bridge was fully reopened to traffic on March 9, 2017.
-Although further minor repairs will be performed on the bridge in the coming months, it is anticipated that the bridge will remain open while such future repairs are being made.
-The Authority estimates that its 50% share of the costs of the repair, examination and testing of the bridge will be approximately \$10,000,000, which will be paid by the Authority from available moneys currently on hand in the Maintenance Reserve Fund.
-The Authority's Traffic Engineer has projected that the closure of the bridge resulted in the Authority incurring a loss of toll revenue on the Turnpike during the period between January 20, 2017 and March 12, 2017 of approximately \$8,000,000, which has been included in the projections of the Authority's Turnpike toll revenues for calendar year 2017 included in the 2017 Drawn Down Letter of the Traffic Engineer.
+The Authority estimates that its 50% share of the costs of the repair, examination and testing of the bridge will be approximately \$8,000,000, which will be paid by the Authority from available moneys currently on hand in the Maintenance Reserve Fund.
+The Authority's Traffic Engineer has projected that the closure of the bridge resulted in the Authority incurring a loss of toll revenue on the Turnpike during the period between January 20, 2017 and March 12, 2017 of approximately \$8,000,000, which has been included in the projections of the Authority's Turnpike toll revenues for calendar year 2017 included in the 2017 Draw Down Letter of the Traffic Engineer.
 See "THE AUTHORITY - Summary of Projected Operations by the Traffic Engineer" herein and APPENDIX B - "2017 DRAW DOWN LETTER, 2015 DRAW DOWN LETTER AND REPORT OF TRAFFIC ENGINEER" hereto.